stephanieatte/buildkite-monorepo/README.md

 The monorepo, serves as a unified, version-controlled repository that houses multiple independent projects, giving you flexibility, easy management, and a simpler way to keep track of changes and dependencies across different repositories.

-With a monorepo, you can:
+This approach allows teams to:
-Cut down on the extra work of copying code for microservices.
+* Reduce overhead associated with duplicating code for microservices.
-Keep an eye on and manage the whole codebase without jumping between different places.
+* Easily maintain and monitor the entire codebase.

 ## How to use

-Folders/SubFolders
-monorepo-diff Plugin
+Create Folders/ Sub folders in your repository to use, we have app and test folder in the root of our application for example

 #### Webhooks

-Configure webhooks on Github Settings
+Configure Webhooks in the Github Repository settings for your pipeline

 #### monorepo-diff-buildkite-plugin

-This plugin will assist you in triggering pipelines by watching folders in your `monorepo`.
+We would be using the buildkite monorepo-diff plugin, it will assist in triggering pipelines by watching folders in the `monorepo`.

-Check out this post to learn [**How to set up Continuous Integration for monorepo using Buildkite**](https://adikari.medium.com/set-up-continuous-integration-for-monorepo-using-buildkite-61539bb0ed76).

 ```yaml
 steps: